Seddryck/NBi/_documentation/etl-define.md

 **Important remarks:**

 * Currently (will be changed in a near future) NBi *only* supports testing etls' runs **on the same server** than the tests.
 It means that it’s not possible to run your tests on your own computer (or on your build server) and try to execute remotely an SSIS package.
+* The tests will only be executed if **SSIS 2014 is installed** on the server running the test (This constraint should be removed in v1.11).
+It doesn't mean that the package should be hosted on a SSIS 2014!
 * **Only SSIS packages** can be executed (Support for others Etl is not planned)

 Etl could be defined in two placeholders: the setup and the system-under-test.